KaseyHuang29/8-Bit_Multi-Cycle_CPU/README.md

 000c
 ```

-The results can be verified using the task, `disp_verify_dmem`, which displays both the expected and actual data memory contents, as well as its pass/fail state:
+The results can be verified using the task, `disp_verify_dmem`, which displays to the terminal both the expected and actual data memory contents, as well as its pass/fail state:
 ```
 Expected: RAM @ 0x00 holds 00000000
 Actual: RAM @ 0x00 holds 00000000